cloro

 • Reasonable usage-based pricing

-• Self-hostable option for teams with infrastructure preferences
+• Self-hostable for teams with infrastructure preferences

-• Strong developer experience for building scraping pipelines
+• Strong developer experience for building pipelines

 Cons